GIST-microbiome/GIST.github/README.md

  ## The feature selection script

- ### The feature selection script related to the feature selection model is placed in the "modeling.R script", which is dirven by the SIAMCAT (https://siamcat.embl.de/) package in R.
+ ### The feature selection script related to the feature selection model is placed in the "modeling.R script".

+  Those models are dirven by the SIAMCAT (https://siamcat.embl.de/, https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02306-1) package in R. The detailed parameters can be found and more details can be found in our paper.

   Including batch-correction protocol, feature selection model training and validation.